-To earn the maximum credit for each sub-category:
+To earn the maximum credit for Preparation and Participation- 30%:

-- a.
+a.
 You will be expected to participate in class discussions and to be prepared to be called on in class.

-Your responses should reflect that you have read and understand the assigned materials, role plays, and have watched the assigned videos and understand the theoretical principles covered in the readings and in the class lectures. - b.
+- b.
 I will be observing your role plays randomly.
 I will expect to see that you have adequately prepared for these exercises.
 This means that you should be thoroughly familiar with the general facts of the role plays as well as your own confidential facts, should have analyzed those facts and any provided legal framework or data, and conducted any appropriate research or synthesis of the facts, law, and relevant norms and standards. - c.
 As is stated above, beginning with week 5, you will be expected to prepare Preparation Worksheets for each negotiation.
-You will be required to submit your worksheets on Canvas before class begins on the date we are negotiating the corresponding role play.
+Your first preparation worksheet will be graded and will count for 10% of your final grade.
+Subsequent preparation worksheets will be part of your 30% participation grade.
+Preparation worksheets will be tied to the role play-not to a particular date.
+They will be due to be submitted to Canvas by 9:00 am the day we are negotiating the role play.
+Late assignments will not be accepted.
+I will talk more about this in class. - I will tell you in class what we will be doing each week.
+In addition, I will post weekly Announcements to Canvas reminding you what we discussed in class.
 Please check my weekly Announcements in Canvas and pay attention in class for accurate due dates.
-The dates of the role plays are highly likely to change throughout the semester.
-You may not submit preparation worksheets after 9:00 am. the Monday of the class we are negotiating the corresponding role-play.
-The thoroughness with which you complete these preparation worksheets will be considered in your preparation grade.
-I also expect to see improvement in your worksheets over the course of the semester.
+I expect to see improvement in your worksheets over the course of the semester.
 You must timely submit a preparation worksheet even if you are absent.
-You must submit a worksheet even if you are assigned the role of client.
-No late submissions are permitted. - d.
+You must submit a worksheet even if you are assigned the role of client. - d.
 Throughout the semester you will be required to volunteer for our "Free Stuff" assignment once during the semester.
 You will also be required to submit a 1-2 page reflection of your "share."
 We will discuss this more fully in class.
-While I encourage you to write and submit your reflection paper near the time you share in class, the final date for submission of these reflection papers will be Friday, April 18 at 11:59 pm. - 2) A quiz of one hour in length to test your knowledge of Getting to Yes and Part I of Negotiation Genius will be given on Canvas outside of class during the fifth week of class.
-It will count for 10%.
-You can take the quiz anytime from February 20-24.
-Make arrangements for accommodations with Dean Mitchell. - 3) The final exam will be a three hour closed book, fixed date, in-person exam on the date set by Student Affairs.
+While I encourage you to write and submit your reflection paper near the time you share in class, the final date for submission of these reflection papers will be Friday, April 18 at 11:59 pm. - e.
+The final exam will be a three hour closed book, fixed date, remote exam on the date set by Student Affairs.
 Check the exam calendar for the date.
 The final exam will count for 60% of your grade.